Introduction: Adjusted Predictions and Marginal Effects for Random Effects Models

 If the group factor has too many levels, you can also take a random

-subsample of group levels.
+subsample of unit-levels.
 To do this, use

 term = "<groupfactor> [sample=n]"